-The Rules has been around for several years, but there are two pertinent clips released on YouTube in 2013 and 2014, that give detailed, yet very easy to understand explanations as to why most of us live hand to mouth every week.
+“The Rules” provide two pertinent clips, first released in 2013 and 2014.
+They give detailed yet easy to understand explanations as to why most of us live hand-to-mouth every week.

-None of this is coincidence.
-A well thought out organization called the World Bank helped the corporations get richer, paving the way for them to take control of vital resources such as our land, food and water.
-From this system a ‘Doing Business Rankings’ was born, ranking each country on a list to how easy it was for corporations to do business there.
+An organization called the World Bank paved the way for the corporations wealth; providing a route for them to take control of vital resources such as our land, food and water.
+From this system a ‘Doing Business Rankings’ was born, ranking each country on a list of corporations’ ease to do business there.

 But what can we do about it?

-This is about the greedy corporations exacerbated by governmental policy and the World Bank’s dominion.
+This is about the greedy corporations exacerbated by governmental policy and the World Bank’s domination.
 It’s about western nations claiming to pour billions of aid dollars into the very nations they continue to pillage for trillions.

 This is a world problem.
 And one urgently requiring a solution.
 Unfortunately, changing the rules so the game is played fairly won’t happen overnight.